The Sustainability Imperative: Making the Case and Driving Change

 Participants in this interactive and engaging course will receive an overview of key sustainability trends and challenges, applying those concepts to a case study providing:

-- implementation of effective community engagement practices, and
+- exploration of effective community engagement practices, including discussion of

 Topics to be touched upon include: